Applications for admission to year 1 of government-funded programmes will be considered on a regular basis in different

 Upon admission, PolyU will help you apply for a student visa.
 As it may take at least 8 to 10 weeks for the Hong Kong Immigration Department to process your student visa application, please submit the completed student visa application form ID995A with the required supporting documents to PolyU within 10 working days after accepting the offer.
 Click here for further details.

-Upon admission, applicants will receive notifications in relating to hall application, verification of academic results and qualifications, programme registration, orientation activities and subject registration by stages.
+Upon admission, applicants will receive notifications in relating to hall application, verification of academic results and qualifications, online programme registration, orientation activities and subject registration by stages.

 Majority of our mainland students are admitted on the basis of their results in the current year Chinese Mainland Joint Entrance Examinations.
 If you hold other international qualifications, you will only be further considered if you attain, or have the potential to attain, good academic results.

 All mainland applicants who are graduates of Associate Degree (AD)/Higher Diploma (HD) programmes are not eligible to apply for senior year admission to our bachelor's degree programmes or admission to UGC-funded top-up degree programmes (2 years).
 They will be considered for admission to year one of our full-time 4-year undergraduate programmes.
 The department concerned will base on their qualifications to decide whether credit transfer will be granted upon admission.